ranajoy-dutta/IoT-MQTT/README.md

 # IoT - MQTT using Python
-> ### This is a Prototype model for IoT.
+## This is a Prototype model for IoT.
 This model is suitable for any IoT device that supports Python.
-The system can be integrated to send data from the device to the cloud using MQTT protocol, which is a lightweight protocol for machine to machine communication.
-On the other end, the system can be integrated for receiving the data over cloud for further analysis.<br/><br/>
+The system can be integrated to send data from the device to the cloud using MQTT protocol, which is a lightweight protocol for machine to machine communication.<br/>On the other end, the system can be integrated for receiving the data over cloud for further analysis.<br/><br/>

-> How the system works :<br/>
+> ### How the system works :<br/>
     The sender.py file is flashed into any micro controller like Arduino/Raspberry/Onion.<br/>
     The sender.py file is responsible for sending/publishing the data/values/parameter as a payload to cloud/broker.
     This data can collection of data fetched from the sensors.
 Broker is responsible for forwarding the same to all the